Auto Insurance

 Think about the last time you learned how to do something new.
 Were you immediately perfect?
 Probably not, and certainly not if the activity being learned was something as complicated as driving.

 Begin by learning about and enforcing your state’s graduated driver licensing (GDL) system.
 Its purpose is to provide new drivers with adequate supervised practice time under prescribed conditions.
-While each state’s system is different, the most comprehensive systems are associated with a significant reduction of crashes and fatal accidents among 16-year-old drivers, according to the Centers for Disease Control and Prevention.
+While each state’s system is different, the most comprehensive systems are associated with a significant reduction in crashes and fatal accidents among 16-year-old drivers, according to the Centers for Disease Control and Prevention.

 Even if your state doesn’t require your teen to enroll in a formal driver’s education class, consider doing so anyway.
 The more driving hours gained legally and safely, the better.